reichlab/variant-nowcast-hub/model-output/README.md

 present in [the hubValidations package](https://github.com/Infectious-Disease-Modeling-Hubs/hubValidations).
 The intent for these tests are to validate the requirements above.
-Please [let us know]( *[Insert url to your hub's issues]*) if you are facing issues while running the tests.
+Please [let us know]( https://github.com/reichlab/variant-nowcast-hub/issues/new) if you are facing issues while running the tests.

-### Local forecast validation

-Optionally, you may validate a forecast file locally before submitting it to the hub in a pull request.
-Note that this is not required, since the validations will also run on the pull request.
-To run the validations locally, follow these steps:

- *[Add description for local forecast validation]*

 ## Weekly ensemble build

-Every  *[day and time]*, we will generate a  *[hub name]* ensemble  *[Insert target]* using valid forecast submissions in the current week by the *[day and time]* deadline.
+Every Wednesday evening, we will generate an ensemble using valid submissions in the current week by the deadline.
 Some or all participant forecasts may be combined into an ensemble forecast to be published in real-time along with the participant forecasts.
 In addition, some or all forecasts may be displayed alongside the output of a baseline model for comparison.

 ## Policy on late or updated submissions

-In order to ensure that forecasting is done in real-time, all forecasts are required to be submitted to this repository by *[day and time]* each week.
+In order to ensure that forecasting is done in real-time, all forecasts are required to be submitted to this repository by Wednesday at 8pm ET each week.
 We do not accept late forecasts.

-## Evaluation criteria
-Forecasts will be evaluated using a variety of metrics, including *[describe how they will be evaluated]*

-<mark style="background-color: #FFE331">**As an example, here is a link to the [Flusight-Forecast_Hub model-output README](https://github.com/cdcepi/FluSight-forecast-hub/blob/master/model-output/README.md).**</mark>